-The Conversation Group usually meets on the 1st and 3rd Thursday afternoons of the month at 2.30 pm.
+The Conversation Group usually meets twice a month on Wednesday afternoons at 4pm.
+Participants take turns in hosting the meeting in their homes.
 When COVID restrictions allow, participants take turns in hosting the meeting in their homes.

 The Beginners’ French Group usually meets on Tuesday afternoons at 2.00 pm.
 When in-person meetings are allowed, these typically take place in a café near Beaubourg.
 Otherwise, meetings take place on zoom, but are more limited in number to allow everyone the opportunity to talk.
 Classes usually take the form of conversation in French on any topic that participants would like to discuss.

 Contact details for both these activities can be found in the Monthly Newsletter.

 On the first Wednesday of each month, BCWA members are invited to meet for a drink from 5.00 to 7.00 pm at a café in Place Georges Pompidou, Levallois (metro N° 3 Pont de Levallois).

 All members are welcome, especially newcomers.
 Check the Monthly Newsletter for contact details of the group organizer and let her know if you intend to come!

 Normally meeting at a member's home in St. Cloud or at MVAC in the 8th arrondissment on Thursdays between 1.30 and 4.30 pm, this is a very chatty and friendly group, which welcomes new players of all levels.

 If you would like to join, contact details for the group organizer are in the Monthly Newsletter.